Designing workplaces that embrace neurodiversity

 Thoughtful design for neurodiverse needs

-Creating a truly neuroinclusive workplace involves making specific design changes that cater to employees' unique sensory needs.
+While adaptable features create a foundation for inclusion, creating a truly neuroinclusive workplace also involves catering to unique sensory needs.
 A deep understanding of individual needs is essential for implementing these changes effectively.

 Dyslexia and clear design